troperville

 Finn: What did he say?

-Jake: ...He said his new prison is shame.
+Jake: He said his new prison is shame.

 • The ending of "King Worm".
 For some reason, it perfectly mirrors the ending of "Evicted!".
-The staff probably did that just to fuck with the audience and make them think the entirety of events from that episode to this one was just a dream.
+The staff probably did that just to mess with the audience and make them think the entirety of events from that episode to this one was just a dream.
 AND THEY SUCCEEDED.

 • The end of "The Lich".
 Finn and Jake are dragged into an alternate universe where Jake is an ordinary dog, Finn looks like his dream mirror self from "King Worm", and Finn's mom is alive.
 Oh, and there's no mention of what happened to the Lich.
+This episode has a followup that explains it, however.

 • The ending of "The Great Bird Man" in which Xergiok meets a lonely mermaid and they fall in love... right after Xergiok was about to commit suicide.

-• GASP!: Finn and Jake's reaction to the Glasses of Nerdicon in "The Real You".
+• Gasp!: Finn and Jake's reaction to the Glasses of Nerdicon in "The Real You".

-• Gayngst: Heavily implied with Bubble in "BMO Lost"
+• Gayngst: Heavily implied with Bubble in "BMO Lost".

-• Gender Blender Name: Tiffany from "My Two Favorite People".
+• Tiffany from "My Two Favorite People".

-• Generic Cuteness: Princess Bubblegum
+• Generic Cuteness: Many of the characters.

 • Geometric Magic: The incantation for summoning Marceline's dad requires a circle.
 With a smiley face on it.
 Also works for banishing him.

-• Get Out: In "Mortal Recoil", Finn gets so angry at Ice King for accidentally dropping Princess Bubblegum into a well of toxins that he simply tells him, "Just get OUT OF HERE!!"
+• Get Out!: In "Mortal Recoil", Finn gets so angry at Ice King for accidentally dropping Princess Bubblegum into a well of toxins that he simply tells him, "Just get OUT OF HERE!!"

 • Ghost Amnesia: The deceased in Ooo apparently get this, as seen in "Ghost Princess".